Rafi Ahmed Kidwai Award: Controversies

-There have been several complaints that Dr K.C.
-Bansal falsified the patent information on the basis of which Kidwai Award (2007-2008) was given to him.
-The Award was given to Dr Bansal for patenting a technique to transfer foreign gene to brinjal chloroplast.
-It was found that Dr Bansal did not have such a patent to his credit and that he filed an application for patent only after the award was given.
+There have been several complaints that K.C.
+Bansal falsified the patent information on the basis of which Kidwai Award (2007–2008) was given to him.
+The award was given to Bansal for patenting a technique to transfer foreign gene to brinjal chloroplast.
+It was found that Bansal did not have such a patent to his credit and that he filed an application for patent only after the award was given.
 The matter got wide publicity in press, media and scientific journals.
-Several scientists demanded Shri Sharad Pawar, Former Minister for Agriculture to remove Dr Bansal from the post of Director, NBPGR.
+Several scientists demanded Shri Sharad Pawar, Former minister for agriculture to remove Bansal from the post of director, NBPGR.
 Questions were raised in Indian Parliament.
-Mr Tariq Anwer, Minister of State for Agriculture has answered that an enquiry has been initiated to look into the issues.
+Tariq Anwer, Minister of State for Agriculture has answered that an enquiry has been initiated to look into the issues.
 However, reports suggest that ICAR has hushed up the matter and RTI queries for the outcome of the enquiry were not answered.